ucm-it/hpc_docs/docs/hpcdocs/HPC-clusters/condo.md

 1. CIRT Keeps the node(s) and merge to public partition

     PI-owned queues will cease to exist and and the nodes will be merged into general, public partition(s).
-    CIRT will take the ownership of the nodes and take responsibility for the maintance and housing of the node post-warranty.
+    CIRT will take the ownership of the nodes and take responsibility for the maintenance and housing of the node post-warranty.
 CIRT will also reserve the right to retire the node(s).

 2. CIRT returns the node to the PI